To schedule an appointment please call 303-440-3057

 Technological advances have made the evaluation of cardiovascular disease safer, faster, and more reliable.
 The Boulder Medical Center is able to offer a comprehensive range of diagnostic and therapeutic procedures for the heart patient.

-This office practices at BMC-Broadway.
+This office practices at Broadway and Foothills.

 Diagnostic Procedures Performed at BMC

 Electrocardiogram: The electrocardiogram (ECG) is a simple test used in the diagnosis and therapy of many cardiac conditions and provides essential information about a patient’s condition and progress.
 The ECG is a graphical representation of the electrical activity of the heart.
 As such, it can tell us such information as where an electrical impulse originated, if a rhythm is regular, and if damage to the heart muscle exists.

 Echocardiography: Echocardiography is one of the most important non-invasive techniques for the assessment of cardiovascular disease.
 It is quick, safe for the patient and provides reliable clinical information.
 Cardiac ultrasound uses high frequency sound waves to create images of both cardiac valve structure and wall motion while the heart is beating.
 Information gleaned can pinpoint specific abnormalities and furnish direction for further diagnostic studies and treatment.
 A state-of-the-art cardiac ultrasound machine, providing 2-D and M-Mode imaging as well as pulsed wave, continuous wave and color flow Doppler imaging is utilized.
 Reports are faxed to referring physicians on the same day of the procedure.